yangjerrica/Molecular-Weight-Calcuation-game/README.md

 As a user, I want to be able to select a treat from the list of treats.
 As a user, I want to be able to give the treat to the animal.
 As a user, I want to be able to see how many points were added to the animal's satisfaction points.
-As a user, I want to be able to see the list of animals that has been satisfied.